• Training

 Yet while text and events have come up short, another solution may already be close at hand — so close, in fact, many employee development teams already put it to work every day.

-Increasingly, L&D professionals have recognized video to be a flexible, engaging medium that supports and scales classroom and conference materials, helping to extend training initiatives to more team members while reducing the cost per employee of traditional training activities.
-While in the past video was a complicated affair requiring specialized hardware and dedicated AV experts, today the medium has evolved to make it easy to capture information both simple and complex.
+Increasingly, L&D professionals have recognized video as a flexible, engaging medium that supports and scales classroom and conference materials, helping to extend training initiatives to more team members while reducing the cost per employee of traditional training activities.
+While in the past, video was a complicated affair requiring specialized hardware and dedicated AV experts, today, the medium has evolved to make it easy to capture information both simple and complex.

-Whether trading newly discovered best practices, or documenting a career’s worth of institutional knowledge, and with the ability to capture everything from a narrated screen capture or a complex multi-camera demonstration, recorded video is the one-to-many, on-demand social learning solution that bears the fidelity and bandwidth of personalized instruction.
+Whether trading newly discovered best practices or documenting a career’s worth of institutional knowledge, recorded video is the one-to-many, on-demand social learning solution that bears the fidelity and bandwidth of personalized instruction.
+With the ability to capture everything from a narrated screen capture to a complex multi-camera demonstration, recorded video is the one-to-many, on-demand social learning solution.

 The buzz around organizational social learning has never been more enthusiastic.
-Curating, preserving, and sharing the institutional knowledge of your employees offers the opportunity to radically reshape how your employees approach their jobs.
+Curating, preserving, and sharing your employees’ institutional knowledge offers the opportunity to radically reshape how they approach their jobs.
 With a library close at hand filled with all the little details that make your business work, employees can be more efficient in their daily work, better informed in their planning, and more strategic in their attempts to innovate.

 In research out of Indiana University, a team of cognitive scientists discovered something unexpected.
 In experiments designed to assess the most efficient means of solving problems, it was those people who observed and imitated others, not those who were tasked to individually innovate, who got better results.
 The study’s co-author, Thomas Wisdom, explained that “imitators often make their own improvements to the original solution, and these can, in turn, be adopted and improved upon by the originator and others.”